- 1 2nd Training School for Facility Staff (TS5), Gothenburg 2017

 - All participants (including the 25 selected trainees) are provided with catering of coffee break, lunch and dinner (excluding breakfast) and course material in electronic format.

 - 1 workstation available for each trainee with all materials pre-installed.
-If you prefer to bring your own laptop please choose the right selection in the application form (if accepted we will contact you with instructions to install all materials; keep in mind that MatLab licenses may be available only in the local workstations!).
+If you prefer to bring your own laptop please choose the right selection in the application form (if accepted we will contact you with instructions to install all materials; keep in mind that MatLab licenses may be available only in the local workstations!). *UPDATE – trainees will not be allowed to connect their laptops to the room’s ethernet, so only the room’s workstations will be used for training.

 - Travel & accommodation are not included for trainees (see below how to travel to venue and hotels nearby).